szymmis/vite-express/README.md

 - [🤔 How does it work?](#-how-does-it-work)
 - [📝 Documentation](#-documentation)

+> 🕑 Click [here](https://github.com/szymmis/vite-express/blob/master/CHANGELOG.md) to see the changelog

 ## 💬 Introduction <!-- omit in toc -->

 With [Vite](https://vitejs.dev/) you can easily bootstrap your project and just start working without figuring everything out.
 That's great for front-end apps, but when you want to include server-side into the mix, things get quite complicated.
 Thanks to **vite-express** you can just as easily start writing full-stack app in seconds.